Wisconsin

 Morning:

-This morning, we will depart via motorcoach for Devil’s Lake State Park, the largest state park in Wisconsin.
+We will depart via motorcoach for Devil’s Lake State Park, the largest state park in Wisconsin.
 Devil’s Lake State Park is known for its high quartzite bluffs, formed by large glacial deposits during the last ice age.
 Research suggests that the first human activity from the native Ho-Chunk people could date back to 300,000 years ago, before the last glacial ice receded.
-Your group leader will lead a short, 1-mile hike around the lakeshore.
+The Group Leader will lead a short, 1-mile hike around the lakeshore.

 Lunch: